KevinBjarnemark/Solfeggio-frequencies/README.md

 Introduction
 This website is pure HTML and CSS therefore, conditional logic may be reconsidered with javascript for more complex websites.
 This project is also fictitious in that it's not intended to be maintained.
 Contact information, social media links, the about page, and the sign up page are created for 'showcasing purposes' and do not contain truthful or accurate information.

+All references to articles can be found on site with clickable links.

 Fonts used: